 Overall, the penalties for a DUI on legal drugs and a DUI while under the influence of alcohol are the same, assuming there are no aggravating factors such as being caught with other, illegal drugs in your vehicle.
 Keep in mind, each case is different and what your sentence will be at the end of the day depends on a number of factors such as prior criminal history, the severity of your current DUI, and the state in which you live.

 Arrested for a DUI on Legal Drugs?
-Get a Free DUI Case Review
+An Attorney Can Help

-While it may seem beyond comprehension that your prescription or over-the-counter drugs got you arrested, the truth is that taking drugs, any drugs, and driving is illegal if you are impaired.
+While it may seem beyond comprehension that your prescription for over-the-counter drugs got you arrested, the truth is that taking drugs, any drugs, and driving is illegal if you're impaired.
 To help answer your questions about this charge, speak with a qualified DUI/DWI attorney in your jurisdiction.
-An experienced DUI attorney will review your case free of charge and help you understand the law and what the next steps for you might be.